Tickaroo/tikxml/docs/AnnotatingModelClasses.md

 # Annotating Model Classes
 `TikXml` uses annotation processing to generate the xml serializer / deserializer (parser) for java model classes (POJO).
 We have to provide a _mapping_ from java class to xml.
 This is done by annotating the java class.
-Basically you can annotate fields of your model class.
+Basically you can annotate fields (or constructor parameters, see dedicated section at the end of this document) of your model class.
 Since the generated serializer / deserializer will be in the same package as the original java model class your fields must be either:

 - not _private_ or _protected_.
 In other words fields must be _public_ or have _default_ (package) visibility.
-Furthermore fields can not be _static_ or _final_.
+Furthermore fields cannot be _static_ or _final_.
  ```java
    public class Book {